D3r3k23/LastFmGet/README.md

 [![Current Source](https://github.com/D3r3k23/LastFmGet/actions/workflows/test_source.yaml/badge.svg)](https://github.com/D3r3k23/LastFmGet/actions/workflows/test_source.yaml)

-**NOTE: This package is still in early development and is not fully tested.
-I made this just to use in a few of my own projects, so the interface may change according to my needs.
-If anyone wants to use the package, please let me know in the Discussions page.**

-**TO-DO:**
-* Verify the period parameter
-* Increase test coverage (include exception tests)
-* Verify error checking and exception throwing in __get_response

 LastFmGet is a Python package for accessing [Last.fm](https://www.last.fm) scrobble data using the public API.

 * Provides functions for calling specific Last.fm API methods